harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-marketing.md

    Identify and acquire the necessary technologies and platforms that will support your data integration and analysis efforts.
 This may include data management platforms (DMPs), customer data platforms (CDPs), data integration tools, and advanced analytics software.
 The right technology stack is crucial for automating data collection, cleaning, integration, and analysis processes.

 3. **Establishing a Unified Data Framework:**
-   Develop a standardized framework for how data is collected, stored, processed, and analyzed across the organization.
+   Develop a standardized framework for how data is collected, stored, processed, and analysed across the organization.
 This includes defining standard data models, implementing data governance policies, and ensuring compliance with data privacy regulations.

 4. **Training and Empowering Teams:**
-   Conduct training sessions to upskill your marketing and data teams in handling and analyzing harmonised data.
+   Conduct training sessions to upskill your marketing and data teams in handling and analysing harmonised data.
 Encourage a culture of data-driven decision-making by empowering employees to leverage data insights in their roles.

 5. **Continuous Monitoring and Evaluation:**
    Data harmonisation is not a set-and-forget process.
 Regularly monitor the quality of your data, the effectiveness of your data integration tools, and the outcomes of your marketing campaigns.
 Evaluate the performance of your data harmonisation efforts against predefined metrics and KPIs, and be prepared to make adjustments as needed.